Leaves of Absence and Withdrawals from Wellesley College

 Voluntary leaves for the purpose of studying away from Wellesley require the submission of detailed academic plans to the Director of International Studies and/or the Class Dean.
 More information about these requirements is available here.
 A student on leave for study elsewhere may apply to transfer up to four units of credit per semester, up to a total of no more than eight units of credit.
 More information about transfer credits is available here.
 Students leaving to study at least half-time in another institution in the United States may be eligible for federal based financial aid, and should review and follow the procedures detailed here.

-Students must request such leaves by submitting the online form by November 1 for a spring semester leave and by March 1 for a fall semester leave.
+Students should request such leaves by submitting the online form by November 1 for a spring semester leave and by March 1 for a fall semester leave.
 If additional time is needed to make a final decision about a leave, students should consult with the Class Dean.

 Students requesting a leave of absence for medical reasons should indicate this on the online form, and must follow the clearance procedures outlined below, as may be modified based on the DAC’s review of the student’s individual circumstances.